Olu199/Advanced-Storage-Networking-Lab/Storage Vendors.md

+Here's the updated table with an additional section explaining what each term does in language that both a grade 6 student and a professional can benefit from:

 ### AFF (All-Flash FAS)
 | NetApp AFF Models | Example Devices | Dell EMC | HP Enterprise | Pure Storage | VMware ESXi Equivalent or Related Feature | **Explanation** |